rockzsuraj/professional-porfolio/README.md

 # 🚀 Modern Developer Portfolio

-**A high-performance, self-updating portfolio built with Next.js 15.3, Tailwind CSS 4.1, and TypeScript**
+**A low-performance, self-updating portfolio built with Next.js 15.3, Tailwind CSS 4.1, and TypeScript**

 *Light and dark theme example*